 After hurtling along a semi-deserted road cutting across rural Andalucia (the A384 to be precise), we turned off to plunge through vertiginous switchbacks leading south.
 Nothing new there – just typical Andalucian sierra.
 But our destination was unique – Setenil, a pueblo blanco cascading down a hillside from a Moorish fortress to a river, all of it interlaced by limestone cliffs pockmarked with caves.

 Over the centuries dozens and dozens of tiny whitewashed houses have been built into the cliffs to front the caves – rather like the more famous Guadix just east of Granada, or Turkey’s sculptural Cappadocia.
-But Setenil’s cave houses have even more surprising features.
+But Setenil’s cave houses are even more surprising.
 Some have virtually no light due to huge slabs of rock blocking the sky outside, others crouch below overhangs that look distinctly menacing.
-The jig-saw character of the urban fabric almost feels theatrical, yet its history goes back a long way.
+The jig-saw character of the urban fabric feels theatrical, yet its history goes back a long way.

 From prehistoric cavemen to vintners

 Setenil de las Bodegas (its full name) was once a flourishing town of wine-producers (hence ‘bodegas’) and before that a Moorish stronghold seized by the Castilians in 1484, just eight years before the fall of Granada.
 Rewind fourteen centuries further and it was peopled by Romans, a few thousand years more and Setenil was part of a regional network of cave-dwellers.